tj/should.js/Readme.md

 ## .eql(otherValue)

-Assert if asserted object is *equal* to otherValue.
-This means that object compared by its actual content, not just reference equality.
+Assert if chained object is *equal* to otherValue.
+The object is compared by its actual content, not just reference equality.

 ```javascript
 ({ foo: 'bar' }).should.eql({ foo: 'bar' });